uklotzde/gigtag/README.md

 Custom _properties_ could be attached to tags, abbreviated as _props_.

-Properties are represented as a non-empty, ordered _list_ of key/value pairs.
+Properties are represented as a non-empty, ordered _list_ of name/value pairs.

-_Keys_ are non-empty strings that contain arbitrary text without leading/trailing whitespace.
-There are no restrictions regarding the uniqueness of keys, i.e. duplicate keys are permitted.
+_Names_ are non-empty strings that contain arbitrary text without leading/trailing whitespace.
+There are no restrictions regarding the uniqueness of names, i.e. duplicate names are permitted.

 _Values_ are arbitrary strings without any restrictions.
 Empty values are permitted.

-Applications are responsible for interpreting the keys and values in their respective context.
+Applications are responsible for interpreting the names and values in their respective context.
 Facets could be used for defining this context.

 ## Serialization